 We are given the power to choose between peace and conflict, which decision is internal and altogether unrelated to what is external.
 What is external has nothing to do with anything; it is merely a canvas on which our thoughts leave faint trails of either joy or sorrow, according to our internal decision.
 The external is the trail of wind across the lake, faint ripples bearing witness to the greater passage.
-The miracle serves us by witnessing unto how we have exercised our capacity for decision.
+The miracle serves us by witnessing unto how we have exercised our capacity for decision in favor of love.

 The miracle teaches you that you have chosen guiltlessness, freedom and joy.
 It is not a cause, but an effect.
 It is the natural result of choosing right, attesting to your happiness that comes from choosing to be free of guilt (T-14.III.5:1-3).

 There is no peace or love at the thought level.
-Though merely projects the outer world of unreality and lives in that abstraction (164).
+Thought merely projects the outer world of unreality and lives in that abstraction (164).

 Nor is this a new idea limited to ACIM.
 Consider, for example, William Samuels.